-If a drunk driver caused your car accident in Alpharetta, contact Jonathan R. Brockman, P.C., and we’ll help you seek justice and the financial recovery you need for the injuries you suffered.
+If a drunk driver caused your accident in Alpharetta, contact the car accident lawyers of Jonathan R. Brockman, P.C., and we’ll help you seek justice and the financial recovery you need for the injuries you suffered.
 The decision to get behind the wheel after drinking alcohol is irresponsible and reckless.
 It puts everyone at risk of harm.
 If an accident occurs, it can result in life-threatening injuries and even death.

 At Jonathan R. Brockman, P.C., our attorneys have the experience, skillset, and drive to hold the other driver liable for their actions and secure the full compensation you deserve.
 Your injuries might have led to expensive medical treatment and prevented you from returning to work, and the financial burden likely feels overwhelming.
 You shouldn’t have to pay for the costs associated with the accident – the responsible party should.